 - 1. Emission reductions are outside the local government corporate emissions boundary, as defined in the Carbon Neutral Workbook: - Emissions associated with solid waste disposal sites (including landfills and composting facilities) are outside the corporate boundary, according to the Workbook. - 2.
-Emission reductions have occurred before they are counted: - The emission reductions being claimed for 2013 are associated with additional organics diversion activities that have occurred by the end of that year.
+Emission reductions have occurred before they are counted: - The emission reductions being claimed for 2014 are associated with additional organics diversion activities that have occurred by the end of that year.
 The GCC Organics Diversion calculator uses a landfill-specific methane generation model to determine the avoided methane emissions due to diversion over the 100 year period after the year in which the diversion occurred.

 - 3. Emission reductions are credibly measured: - Option 1 (GCC Supported Projects) are considered to meet this Project Eligibility Requirement.
 Emission reductions have been calculated using the Organics Diversion Calculator provided by the Green Communities Committee. - 4.
 Emission reductions projects are beyond business as usual (BAU): projects must have started after September 26, 2007; must not be required to fulfill a federal or provincial government's legislated or regulatory requirement; and meet one of three tests (financial, other barriers or common practice): - Option 1 (GCC Supported Projects) are considered to meet this Project Eligibility Requirement. - There is currently no Provincial or Federal regulatory requirement for municipalities to collect and compost organics.
-Metro Vancouver is exploring options for a regional organics "ban" that will take the form of a financial disincentive, and will encourage additional organics diversion activities in the region.
-Since this ban is at the local government level, it does not affect the additionality of this project.
-The ban is expected to be phased in gradually, starting in 2015. - 5.
+Metro Vancouver is currently working with its member municipalities to implement an organics disposal ban (to be phased in over 2015) that aims to encourage additional food scraps recycling in the region.
+Since this ban is at the local government level, it does not affect the additionality of this project. - 5.
 Accounting of emission reductions is transparent: - This public report provides details of the emission reduction accounting. - 6.
 Emission reductions are counted only once: - Metro Vancouver has calculated the emission reductions from municipal organic waste diversion based on the regional waste flow data that it is responsible for collecting (and validating) from the municipalities in the region.
 The emission reductions claimed in this report have not been previously committed or sold as emission reductions. - 7.
 Project proponents have clear ownership of all emission reductions: - The local governments claiming emission reductions under this profile assert that they have exclusive rights to the legal and commercial benefits of reductions associated with municipal organic waste diversion.
 Metro Vancouver makes no claim of ownership to the emission reductions associated with municipal diversion of organic waste.